GLYCAM-Web/gmml2/README.md

 ---
 ## Overview

-GMML provides a library for common molecular modeling tasks.
+GMML2 provides a library for common molecular modeling tasks.
 It is particularly well-tuned for models of carbohydrates and systems that contain carbohydrates.